Aechrok/envy/README.md

 #### Cloud Secrets Manager
 Google Secrets are versioned so you will need to know the version of the key that you are looking for.
 ENVy will default to version 1 if none is provided.

+Environments are stored as a single JSON object within a AWS Secrets Manager secret.

 ```json
 {
     "SECRET_ONE":"XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX",